Contrast-Security-OSS/docs/content/user/vulns/ManageVulns.md

 To quickly see which vulnerabilities are being tracked, click the **Advanced** link, select **Status** in the sidebar, and filter for "Being Tracked".

 <a href="assets/images/Integrations-bugtracker-advanced-filter.png" rel="lightbox" title="Advanced filter"><img class="thumbnail" src="assets/images/Integrations-bugtracker-advanced-filter.png"/></a>

+> **Note:** Any status changes caused by two-way integrations are subject to administrative approval, if required by any administrators in your organization.
+See the **Pending vulnerabilities** section above for more information.

 To learn more about using bugtrackers with Contrast, read the [Introduction to Bugtrackers](admin-orgintegrations.html#bugtracker).